delemottelab/string-method-swarms-trajectories/README.md

 ```

 It is also possible to use [plumed](https://www.plumed.org/) patched into gromacs to provide the string cvs instead
 of gromacs' pull-code.
-Unfortunatelly, the great flexibility of plumed cvs comes at the cost
+Unfortunately, the great flexibility of plumed cvs comes at the cost
 of significant performance reduction.
 Checkout [start-up](examples/start-up/mdp/) for example plumed entries.

 ### Topology